The next Active Learning Institute will begin in Winter 2022. To register, click here.

 …complete the first step towards certification to teach in designated active learning classrooms.

-The ALI has two parts: the first part is the preparation stage over the summer and fall when participants are (re-)designing their curricula to integrate active/collaborative strategies; the second part takes place when the instructor is actually applying the strategies in the classroom.
+The ALI has two parts: the first part is the preparation stage when participants are (re-)designing their curricula to integrate active/collaborative strategies; the second part takes place when the instructor is actually applying the strategies in the classroom.
 During the second part, participants will be observed and given feedback on their implementation.
 The first part will provisionally certify the participant to schedule a course in an Active Learning Classroom; successful completion of the second part provides the participant with their final certification for continued preferential scheduling in Active Learning Classrooms.

 Questions?
 Please contact the Director of Faculty Instructional Development, Andrea Aebersold, firstname.lastname@example.org